EddOliver/BBM-Bridge-Baby-Monitor/README.md

 - To download the operating system of the Raspberry enter the following link:
 - Link: https://downloads.raspberrypi.org/raspbian_lite_latest
-- The version that we will download will be the lite version.
+- We will download the lite version.

 3.2.
-Flash in the SD operating system as shown in point 1.2 but with raspbian.
+Flash the operating system in the SD as shown in point 1.2 but with raspbian.

-- Flash with Etcher the raspberry operating system but DO NOT put it on the raspberry yet.
+- Through Etcher flash the raspberry operating system but DO NOT put it inside the raspberry yet.

 3.3.
 Create a wpa_supplicant for the connection of the raspberry to the internet.

-- Since we have the operating system flashed, we copy and paste the files from the "RaspberryPi" folder directly into the SD card.
+- Since we have flashed the operating system, we copy and paste the files from the "RaspberryPi" folder directly into the SD card.
-- Once we open the "wpa_supplicant.conf" file with a text editor
+- Then we open the "wpa_supplicant.conf" file with a text editor
-- In between the quotes of ssid write your wifi network and the psk the network key.
+- In between the quotes in the ssid line write your wifi network and in psk the network key.

         country = us
         update_config = 1